 |Corrections to emission inventory||Mailed to permittees in November, due within 45 days|

-If you produce only small amounts of hazardous waste, you probably qualify to bring the wastes to Very small quantity generators collection programs (w-hw2-51).
+If you produce only small amounts of hazardous waste, you probably qualify to bring the wastes to a collection program: Very small quantity generators collection programs (w-hw2-51)

 TIP: Minimize waste and use non-hazardous alternatives when you can; smaller volumes of waste are charged smaller license fees.

 - Manage your wastes properly by following the 10 steps to compliance.

 - Report spills to the Minnesota Duty Officer at 651-649-5451 or 800-422-0798.

 See the Hazardous waste documents and forms page for information on managing specific types of hazardous waste.

 Annual hazardous waste training is required for large quantity generators (2,200+ pounds a month) and small quantity generators (220 to 2,200 pounds a month), and recommended for very small quantity generators (less than 220 pounds a month).
 Free training is available from the MPCA and some metro-area counties: